adlnet/xapi-profiles/xapi-profiles-structure.md

 Name | Values
 ---- | ------
-`profile` | The URI of a profile present in the category context activities that this is a subregistration for.
+`profile` | The URI of a Profile present in the category context activities that this is a subregistration for.
 `subregistration` | A variant 2 UUID as specified in RFC 4122.
 This is the subregistration identifier in the requirements above.

 Some Profiles may contain Patterns very similar to Statement data sent by previously existing Learning Record Providers, not strictly following this specification.
 It may be very close, but not follow it in all particulars, such as by missing a registration.
 While the details of how to handle this are outside the scope of this specification, Profiles aware of such existing data SHOULD make note of this and include descriptive language covering the degree of adherence.